-Pursuant to the 2015 Equity Incentive Plan, or the 2015 Plan, our management is authorized to grant stock options and other equity-based awards to our employees, directors and consultants.
-Under the 2015 Plan, the number of shares of our common stock reserved for future issuance as of September 30, 2023 was 17,414,910 shares.
-The number of shares available for future grant under the 2015 Plan also provides for an "evergreen" increase on an annual basis unless our board of directors determines otherwise.
+Pursuant to the 2024 Equity Incentive Plan, or the 2024 Plan, our management is authorized to grant stock options and other equity-based awards to our employees, directors and consultants.
+Under the 2024 Plan, the number of shares of our common stock reserved for future issuance as of September 30, 2024 was 4,680,755 shares.
 In addition, we have reserved shares for issuance under our 2016 Employee Stock Purchase Plan, or the ESPP, which similarly provides for an annual "evergreen" increase unless determined otherwise by our board of directors.
-If our board of directors does not elect to reduce the annual increases in the number of shares available for future grant under the 2015 Plan or the ESPP, our stockholders may experience additional dilution, which could cause the market price of our securities to fall.
-We also currently have issued and outstanding a number of warrants to purchase an aggregate of 7,328,549 shares of our common stock, at prices ranging from \$0.9535 to \$12.00 per share.
+If our board of directors does not elect to reduce the annual increases in the number of shares available for future grant under the 2024 Plan or the ESPP, our stockholders may experience additional dilution, which could cause the market price of our securities to fall.
+We also currently have issued and outstanding a number of warrants to purchase an aggregate of 14,207,622 shares of our common stock, at prices ranging from \$7.70 to \$240.00 per share.
 Additionally, in December 2022, we issued the December 2022 Note to the Lender.
 The December 2022 Note is convertible into shares of common stock at the option of the Lender or the Company under certain conditions described in more detail under "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Description of Indebtedness."